Domuska/pic_scraper/readme.md

 		-2nd parameter is the file in your file path as a string, folder dividers in Python style as / rather than \ as is done on Windows.
 Don't forget the trailing /

+Icon for the GUI application by OmmoZoubayr at https://www.iconfinder.com/z-colors Icon for the folder button by Wallec at http://www.iconarchive.com/artist/wwalczyszyn.html